Psychoeducation sessions

 • We’re the only provider to offer a neurodevelopmental service that includes tailored post-diagnostic care.

-• Our unique psychoeducation group sessions are a space for you and your family to better understand your diagnosis and receive ongoing support.
+• Our unique psychoeducation sessions are a space for you and your family to better understand your diagnosis and receive ongoing support.

 • Our highly trained, accredited clinicians can prescribe medication where appropriate.